deepanshugupta2610-369/Food-Delivery-Operation-and-Revenue-Analysis-SQL/README.md

 <br>

+⚠️ Note: This project is for educational and analytical purposes only and is not affiliated with Swiggy
 ## 🧠 Author
 **Deepanshu Gupta**
 📌 Data Analytics | SQL | Business Intelligence | Dimensional Modelling
 Linkedin - https://www.linkedin.com/in/deepanshu-gupta-3ab3861b8/

 <br>